dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/AT CourseNotes.md

 # Major Results

 * Lefschetz Fixed Point Theorem
 	- If $\Lambda_f \neq 0$ then $f$ has a fixed point, where $X\selfmap_f$ and $\Lambda_f = \sum_{k \geq 0} (-1)^k ~\mathrm{Tr}(H_k(X; \QQ) \selfmap_{f_*})$.

 * Brouwer Fixed Point Theorem
 	- Every $B^n \selfmap_f$ has a fixed point.

 * Hairy Ball Theorem
 	- There is no non-vanishing tangent vector field on even dimensional spheres.

 * Borsuk-Ulam Theorem
 	- For every $S^n \mapsvia{f} \RR^n \exists x\in S^n$ such that $f(x) = f(-x)$.

 * Ham Sandwich Theorem

 * Eilenberg-Zilberg

 * Freudenthal Suspension

 ##  The Universal Coefficient Theorems

-For changing coefficients from $\ZZ$ to $G$ an arbitrary group.
-There are short exact sequences
+For changing coefficients from $\ZZ$ to $G$ an arbitrary group, there are short exact sequences
 $$
 0 \to H_i X \tensor G \to H_i(X; G) \to \tor(H_{i-1}X, G) \to 0
 $$